Groundwater Drainage Applications

 The flow rates shown for the granular drainage layers represent best case scenarios.
 The flow rates for the drainage geocomposites are based on ABG cuspated drainage geocomposites of various thicknesses under a pressure of 20kPa using soft foam platens.

-As well as offering drainage performance, drainage geosynthetics also offer significant environmental, economic, and safety benefits as they are lighter and easier to install than traditional methods.
-The greenhouse gas emissions of a drainage geosynthetic solution is 50-90% lower than traditional solutions due to the significantly reduced mass of material required, reduced transport emissions, quicker and easier installation.
+As well as offering drainage performance, drainage geosynthetics also offer significant environmental, economic and safety benefits, since they are lighter and easier to install than traditional methods.
+The greenhouse gas emissions of a drainage geosynthetic solution is 50-90% lower than traditional solutions due to the significantly reduced mass of material required, reduced transport emissions and the quicker and easier installation.
 For the same reasons, the emission of harmful nitrogen oxides (NOx – mostly from diesel engines) is reduced by 70-95% (Heritage and Shercliff, 2020).
-The same source identifies costs are reduced by 80-95%, and discusses the safety benefits from the reduced vehicle movements that are in conflict with pedestrian movements (aka exposure time).
+The same source identifies costs are reduced by 80-95% and discusses the safety benefits from the reduced vehicle movements that are in conflict with pedestrian movements (aka exposure time).

 ASTM D4716 / D4716M-20, Standard Test Method for Determining the (In-plane) Flow Rate per Unit Width and Hydraulic Transmissivity of a Geosynthetic Using a Constant Head, ASTM International, West Conshohocken, PA, 2020, www.astm.org

 Bamforth, A. (2008) Role of Platen Hardness on Interpretation and Use of In-Plane Flow Capacity Test Results for Geosynthetics.
 Paper presented at the 4th European Geosynthetics Conference, Scotland, 2008.

 British Standards Institution.
 Geotextiles and geotextile related products – Determination of water flow capacity in their plane.
 BS EN ISO 12958:2020.